ScooloV/bbpedia/docs/blitz_bowl/rules.md

 ### BEFORE YOU PLAY

 Before you can play your first game, you'll need to put all of the miniatures together.
-There is a construction guide on pages 20 and 21 that shows you how to do this.
+There is a construction guide that shows you how to do this.

 One coach uses the Human team, called The Reavers, and the other coach uses the Skaven team, called The Scramblers.